-During the year ended December 31, 2020, \$765,206 was used in net cash from operating activities compared to \$2,781,840 of cash used in operating activities for the year ended December 31, 2019.
-The decrease in cash used for operating activities was a result of primarily decreases in both research and development as well as general and administration activities as a result of cash constraints.
+During the year ended December 31, 2021, \$2,513,859 was used in net cash from operating activities compared to \$756,206 of cash used in operating activities for the year ended December 31, 2020.
+The increase in cash used for operating activities was a result of primarily increases in both research and development as well as general and administration activities due to increase in financial resources and a renewed focus on it research and development programs.